Nevada Association of School Boards

 Joe F. Crim, Jr.

-Wade Poulsen was appointed to the Lincoln County School Board in 2011.
-He has been the NASB Director since that time.
-Wade served as a Lincoln County Commissioner from 2005 – 2008 and enjoys being part of public service in Lincoln County.
-He enjoys being a school board member coming from a long history of educators, as his mother and aunts and mother-in-law are all retired teachers.
+Wade was appointed to the Lincoln County School Board in 2011.
+He has served as an NASB Director and officer since that time.
+Wade served as a Lincoln County Commissioner from 2005- 2008 and enjoys being part of public service in Lincoln County.
+He enjoys being a school trustee coming from a long history of educators, as his mother and aunts and mother-in-law are all retired teachers.
 Wade believes in public education as the key to success for our young people of today and is happy to be involved in the educational process for his District and the State of Nevada.
 Wade has lived in Alamo, Nevada, for thirty-five years and has raised six children there.
 Wade has four sons and two daughters.
 Wade enjoys sports, coaching, horses, and ranching.